Debt Consolidation Loans for Bad Credit Rates in August 2025

 +

 If you have bad (or no) credit, lending platform Upstart is worth exploring.
-It requires a minimum score of 300, one of the lowest credit floors around.
-Also, unlike other traditional lenders, Upgrade approves some borrowers who don’t have a credit history.
+At just 300, Upstart has the lowest credit threshold of all the picks on our list.
+In fact, Upstart may approve you even if you don’t have any credit.
+Unlike other traditional lending companies, Upstart approves some borrowers who don’t have a credit history.

-However, if you have bad credit, you’ll likely be on the hook for a hefty origination fee and pay rates as high as 35.99%.
+But if you have bad credit, you’ll likely be on the hook for a hefty origination fee and likely pay rates as high as 35.99%.
+You’ll also only have the option to choose between two repayment terms, whereas other lenders have multiple terms you can choose from.

 How to qualify